litecoinz-core/litecoinz-explorer/README.md

 ### Wallet

-Iquidus Explorer is intended to be generic, so it can be used with any wallet following the usual standards.
+LitecoinZ Explorer is intended to be generic, so it can be used with any wallet following the usual standards.
 The wallet must be running with atleast the following flags

     -daemon -txindex